Next National Kindergarten DaySunday, 21 April 2024

-Frobel trained women to open kindergartens around the world, and in 1856 a woman named Margaretha Meyer-Schurz opened the first kindergarten in the United States, in Watertown, Wisconsin.
+Frobel trained women to open kindergartens around the world.
+In 1856, a woman named Margaretha Meyer-Schurz opened the first kindergarten in the United States, in Watertown, Wisconsin.
 The first English-speaking kindergarten in America was founded by Elizabeth Peabody in 1860.
-Currently, in the United States kindergartens are more commonly known as pre-schools.
+Currently, in the United States, kindergartens are more commonly known as preschools.

-Kindergarten is a crucial step in children's education, as it teaches them to be independent, develop their cognitive and emotional skills.
-Frobel wanted children to have a place, before enrolling in a school, where they could socialize, and have an opportunity for hands-on learning, where they could experience nature, science, geometry, arts, and others by themselves, at their own pace.
-This to ensure a smooth transition from the home to the school.
+Kindergarten is a crucial step in children's education, as it teaches them to be independent, and develop their cognitive and emotional skills.
+Frobel wanted children to have a place, where they could socialize, and have an opportunity for hands-on learning, and experience nature, science, geometry, arts, and others by themselves, at their own pace before enrolling in schools.

 There are different ways in which this day can be celebrated.

-If you have children that attend kindergarten don't forget to thank their teacher today, and maybe leave them a card or a little gift to show your appreciation for the influence they have in your child's education and development.
+If you have children who attend kindergarten, don't forget to thank their teacher today, and maybe leave them a card or a little gift to show your appreciation for the influence they have on your child's education and development.
 At the same time, you can give them an extra hand and volunteer to help out in some classroom activities.

 Being a kindergarten teacher is a great way to ensure that you have an impact on the future of many children.
 If education is a field you are interested in, read into early childhood education and consider training to be a kindergarten teacher.

-Already a teacher?
-Read about Friedrich Frobel's original goals with founding a kindergarten and try to incorporate them into your activities for the day.
+Read about Friedrich Frobel's original goals for finding a kindergarten and try to incorporate them into your activities for the day.
 Maybe organize an after-school party for you and other kindergarten teachers, to decompress, share experiences, and congratulate yourselves on the great work you're doing!